erilu/R-for-data-science-walkthrough/README.md

 # R for Data Science (r4ds) walkthrough - notes and solutions

 The free online version of the book **R for Data Science** by Hadley Wickham and Garrett Grolemund can be found at http://r4ds.had.co.nz/index.html.
+This is the version that I will be working with.

-Here, I walk through the book chapter by chapter and provide solutions to their exercises, as well as mix in some of my own notes and explorations.
-I highly recommend walking through their book if you are trying to learn how to use the tidyverse for data wrangling.
+Here, I work through the chapters of the book and provide solutions to their exercises, and also mix in some of my own notes and explorations.
+I highly recommend walking through their book if you are trying to learn how to use the tidyverse for data wrangling and analysis

 I've written my notes and answers in R markdown ```.Rmd``` files, which I've rendered as ```github_document``` in RStudio.
-This produces files with the extension ```.md```, which should display the output of the R code (graphs, tables, etc.) immediately after each R code chunk.
-Please view these files, since they will be more informative than the ```.Rmd``` files.
-The files are split up into groups of chapters within the book which focus on a common topic (visualization using ggplot2, transforming data, etc.)
+This produces files with the extension ```.md```, which should display the output of the R code (graphs, tables, etc.) immediately after each R code chunk when viewed on Github in your browser.
+These files will be more informative than the ```.Rmd``` files which do not display the output.
+The files are split up into groups of chapters within the book which focus on a common topic (visualization using ggplot2, transforming data, etc.), listed below.

 Links to walkthrough: